 Babylonstoren’s Mourvèdre Rosé

-Straight from South Africa, Babylonstoren’s Mourvèdre Rosé his the perfect balance of price, quality and flexibility with most summer dishes.
-If you’re making plans for the heat, and they include wine, then they need to include Babylonstoren.
+Straight from South Africa, Babylonstoren’s Mourvèdre Rosé his the perfect balance of price, quality and flexibility with most dishes.
+Ideal for the summer heat, this rosé still works just as well in winter!

 The colour is salmon, and the taste is pure summer, with hints of raspberries and rose petals, rhubarb and a gentle acidity that begs for a second glass.